Apply for the Generic Drug Program

 - are under 65 years of age;

-- hold a valid PEI Health Card; and
+- have a valid PEI Health Card; and

 - have completed an application and have been approved for coverage.